 What should you do if your opponent files a frivolous appeal?
 Part One of this series outlines how to spot a frivolous appeal and discusses how the Court is likely to respond to it.

 The 10th Circuit Court of Appeals is now using NextGen CM/ECF for e-filing.
 Check out this post highlighting the new system and outlining how to take full advantage of it.
 E-filing is not that hard.

 This post outlines the Colorado Court of Appeals’ holding on interlocutory appeals in Allison v.
 Engel, 2017COA43, and provides three practical takeaways for dealing with Rule 54(b) certifications.

-This post is the first of a three-part discussion of when to file a cert petition, looking at how to evaluate factors that may it more likely for cert to be granted, as well as the strategy of filing for cert.
+A multi-chapter resource about when to file a cert petition, looking at how to evaluate factors that may it more likely for cert to be granted, as well as the strategy of filing for cert.